windshields/stoRAGE-consumer-SSD-buying-guide/SSD tier list.md

 `OPTIMAL PRICE RANGE IS IN USD, ->EXTRAPOLATE<- FOR YOUR OWN CURRENCY AND FOLLOW INSTRUCTIONS. tier list instructions: BUY THE CHEAPEST DRIVE AVAILABLE FOR YOU IN THE CATEGORY THAT FITS YOUR USE CASE, DRIVES ARE IN NO PARTICULAR ORDER`

 `DRIVES ARE PCIE 3.0 3D TLC NAND+DEDICATED DRAM CACHE UNLESS OTHERWISE NOTED!
 EOL NOTE INDICATES DISCONTUNINUITY, LIKELY NOT PRICED COMPETIVELY.
 IF YOU ARE CONFUSED ABOUT DRAMLESS AND QLC NOTES YOU CAN REFER TO THE WRITE-UPS LOCATED WITHIN THE MAIN GUIDE`
-`If drive is marked with "PCIE 4.0" you need to be on a motherboard/cpu platform with PCIE 4.0 support for all of the drives performance to be available (Drive should still function with PCIE 3.0).`
+`If drive is marked with "PCIE 4.0" you need to be on a motherboard/cpu platform with PCIE 4.0 support for all of the drives performance to be available (Drive should still function with PCIE 3.0).
+If drive is marked with AIC it is an add in card meant to go into PCIE slots`

 `THIS LIST IS DESIGNED FOR BASIC REFERENCE, ATTACHED ARE REPUTEABLE SSD REVIEW SOURCES`